robertbaker13/phase-0-handbook/fetching-changes.md

 # switch to your master branch
 ```

-Then merge the changes.This will bring your master branch into sync with Devbootcamp's master branch - and you won't lose your local changes.
+Then merge the changes.
+This will bring your master branch into sync with Dev Bootcamp's master branch - and you won't lose your local changes.

 ```shell
 $ git merge upstream/master